DevExpress/XPO/README.md

 Then, open http://localhost:5000 in your web browser.

 The project is configured for a local **SQLite** database.
 Modify the *Startup.cs* and *appsettings.json* files to configure another database connection (e.g., **MS SQL Server** or [any other supported database](https://documentation.devexpress.com/CoreLibraries/2114/DevExpress-ORM-Tool/Fundamentals/Database-Systems-Supported-by-XPO)).
+Check out the [ASP.NET Core Dependency Injection in XPO](https://www.devexpress.com/Support/Center/Question/Details/T637597/asp-net-core-dependency-injection-in-xpo) help topic for more information.

 ## Xamarin Demo